yt-dlp/yt-dlp/README.md

                                      videos
     --list-formats-as-table          Present the output of -F in a more tabular form (default)
+                                     (Same as --no-list-formats-as-table)
-    --list-formats-old               Present the output of -F in older form (Same as --no-list-formats-as-table)
+    --list-formats-old               Present the output of -F in the old form --youtube-include-dash-manifest  Download the DASH manifests and related data on YouTube videos (default)
+                                     (Same as --no-youtube-skip-dash-manifest)
     --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
                                      (Same as --no-youtube-include-dash-manifest)
-    --youtube-include-dash-manifest  Download the DASH manifests and related data on YouTube videos (default)
+    --youtube-include-hls-manifest   Download the HLS manifests and related data on YouTube videos (default)
-                                     (Same as --no-youtube-skip-dash-manifest)
+                                     (Same as --no-youtube-skip-hls-manifest)
     --youtube-skip-hls-manifest      Do not download the HLS manifests and related data on YouTube videos
                                      (Same as --no-youtube-include-hls-manifest)
-    --youtube-include-hls-manifest   Download the HLS manifests and related data on YouTube videos (default)
-                                     (Same as --no-youtube-skip-hls-manifest)
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg, webm, flv.
 Ignored if no merge is required

 ## Subtitle Options:
-    --write-sub                      Write subtitle file
+    --write-subs                     Write subtitle file
-    --no-write-sub                   Do not write subtitle file (default) --write-auto-sub                 Write automatically generated subtitle file
+    --no-write-subs                  Do not write subtitle file (default) --write-auto-subs                Write automatically generated subtitle file
                                      (YouTube only)
-    --no-write-auto-sub              Do not write automatically generated
+    --no-write-auto-subs             Do not write automatically generated
                                      subtitle file (default)
     --all-subs                       Download all the available subtitles of the video